wmeikle33/PawPularity-Contest/README.md

 # Approach

-Pipeline stages: Data preprocessing Model training Evaluation Kaggle submission generation
+Pipeline stages: Data preprocessing Model training Evaluation Kaggle submission generation.

 # Preprocessing

+Image is decoded and the data is compiled in a csv.

 # Modeling